EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Simple Dipole for Paraboloid Reflector](Types_of_Antenna/Simple-Dipole-for-Paraboloid-Reflector-Pattern.jpg)

-Figure 1.4: Simple Dipole for Paraboloid Reflector Antenna Propagation Pattern.*
+*Figure 1.22: Simple Dipole for Paraboloid Reflector Antenna Propagation Pattern.*
 To understand this antenna, you have to look at it in two stages:
 - Stage A: The Dipole Alone
 Without the dish, it has the standard Torus (Doughnut) pattern we discussed at the very beginning.
 It radiates energy equally in all directions perpendicular to the rod.